TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 - `timeFromLastUpdate`, an accumulator tracking the time in seconds since the last generation was updated
 - `matrix`, the model of the current generation

-Following these variables, we have a handler for the [`onUpdate`](link) event.
+Following these variables, we have a handler for the [`onUpdate`](https://kaboomjs.com/#onUpdate) event.
 Kaboom calls this handler up to 60 times per second.

-First up in our hander, we check if the game is paused.
+First up in our handler function, we check if the game is paused.
 If so, we just return immediately without making any changes.

 Then we add the time from the last update handler call to our `timeFromLastUpdate` accumulator.
-Kaboom has a helpful function [`dt`](link), which returns the time since the `onUpdate` method was last called.
+Kaboom has a helpful function [`dt`](https://kaboomjs.com/#dt), which returns the time since the `onUpdate` method was last called.
 We then check this accumulated against our set `updateInterval` time to see if we should update the game and create a new generation.
 If the accumulated time in `timeFromLastUpdate` is less than this `updateInterval`, we leave early again, until enough time has elapsed from the last generation update.

 If it is time to update to the next generation, we first reset the `timeFromLastUpdate` accumulator to 0.
 Then we update our generation counter, and replace the current generation matrix with next generation calculated by the `updateWorld` we created earlier.